An upper bound on generalized cospectral mates of oriented hraphs using skew-walk matrices

-Building on these studies, note that an oriented graph \(D\) and its transpose \(D^T\) always share the same generalized skew spectrum.
-Consequently, if \(D\) is not self-transpose, it cannot be DGSS since \(D^T\) will act as its generalized cospectral mate.
-To broaden the scope of spectral characterization, we therefore define an oriented graph \(D\) to be \emph{weakly determined by the generalized skew spectrum} (WDGSS) if, up to isomorphism, its only generalized cospectral mate is its transpose \(D^T\).
+Building on these studies, note that an oriented graph \(D\) and its transpose \(D^{\mathrm{T}}\) always share the same generalized skew spectrum.
+Consequently, if \(D\) is not self-transpose, it cannot be DGSS since \(D^{\mathrm{T}}\) will act as its generalized cospectral mate.
+To broaden the scope of spectral characterization, we therefore define an oriented graph \(D\) to be \emph{weakly determined by the generalized skew spectrum} (WDGSS) if its only generalized cospectral mate is its transpose \(D^{\mathrm{T}}\).

-In this work, we move beyond prior approaches that largely focus on determining the existence of generalized cospectral mate for an undirected or oriented graph.
-Instead, we find an upper bound on the number of non-isomorphic generalized cospectral mates of an oriented graph, linking this bound to the distinct odd prime factors of the determinant of its skew-walk matrix.
-This result is especially significant for graphs that are weakly determined by the generalized skew spectrum (WDGSS), and we provide a criterion for identifying such graphs.
+In this work, we move beyond prior approaches that largely focus on determining the existence of a generalized cospectral mate for an undirected or oriented graph.
+Instead, we find an upper bound on the number of generalized cospectral mates of an oriented graph, linking this bound to the distinct odd prime factors of the determinant of its skew-walk matrix.
+This result is especially significant for graphs that are WDGSS, and we provide a criterion for identifying such graphs.